-A Teaching Certificate is available through the Marshall University School of Pharmacy.
-The PGY2 Critical Care resident is required to participate in this program if a certificate has not been previously obtained.

-Service

-- Rotations

-- Residents are required to complete 6 required rotations and 3 elective rotations - Residents are required to complete longitudinal rotations not otherwise outlined in this list (i.e. research is technically a longitudinal rotation, but it's deliverables for completion are evidenced in the completion of the project and the national / regional residency conference presentation, it will therefore not be listed again in this list) - PGY1 transitions of care - PGY2 nutrition support, emergency response
+- Teaching Commitment - A Teaching Certificate is available through the Marshall University School of Pharmacy.
+The PGY2 Critical Care resident is required to participate in this program if a certificate has not been previously obtained. - Service - All residents have an operational pharmacy practice (staffing) component as required by the program.
+Staffing will occur every 3rd weekend (PGY1 and PGY2).
+PGY1 residents will also staff every third Wednesday from 4:00 - 8:30.
+Residents cannot miss more than 2 staffing shifts during the year.
+A staffing shift is not missed if it is made up later or scheduled for a different date and time (e.g. switching shifts with a co-resident). - Rotations - Residents are required to complete 6 required rotations and 3 elective rotations - Residents are required to complete longitudinal rotations not otherwise outlined in this list (i.e. research is technically a longitudinal rotation, but it's deliverables for completion are evidenced in the completion of the project and the national / regional residency conference presentation, it will therefore not be listed again in this list) - PGY1 medication management - PGY2 nutrition support, emergency response - Evaluations - Residents are required to achieve for residency (ACHR) at least 75% of R1 objectives. - Residents are required to achieve for residency (ACHR) at least 50% of non-patient care objectives (R2, R3, and R4) and be at a minimum of satisfactory progress for the rest (i.e. no "needs improvement"). - ACHR can be determined by preceptors after discussion with the RPD. - Residency Portfolio - Residents are required to maintain and complete a residency portfolio prior to graduation.

-Evaluations

-- o Residents are required to achieve for residency (ACHR) at least 75% of R1 objectives. - o Residents are required to achieve for residency (ACHR) at least 50% of non-patient care objectives (R2, R3, and R4) and be at a minimum of satisfactory progress for the rest (i.e. no "needs improvement"). - o ACHR can be determined by preceptors after discussion with the RPD.

-- Residency Portfolio

-o Residents are required to maintain and complete a residency portfolio prior to graduation.
 The resident may copy their portfolio to take with them.
-Residents are encouraged to upload files for the portfolio to PharmAcademic® under the "files" tab.
+Residents are encouraged to upload files for the portfolio to PharmAcademic[TM] under the "files" tab. - Total Parenteral Nutrition (TPN) Experience - PGY1 residents are required to perform daily monitoring on 6 separate TPN consults and perform the initial TPN consult workup for 6 different patients